-The $R$-learning approach also has several practical advantages over existing, more ad hoc proposals.
-Any good heterogeneous treatment effect estimator needs to achieve two goals: First, it needs to eliminate spurious effects by controlling for correlations between $e^*(X)$ and $m^*(X)$; then, it needs to accurately express $\tau^*(\cdot)$.
-Most existing machine learning approaches to treatment effect estimation seek to provide an algorithm that accomplishes both tasks at once \citep[see, e.g.,][]{powers2017some,shalit2017estimating,wager2017estimation}.
+The $R$-learning approach has several practical advantages over existing, more ad hoc proposals.
+Any good heterogeneous treatment effect estimator needs to achieve two goals: First, it needs to eliminate spurious effects by controlling for correlations between $e^*(X)$ and $m^*(X)$, and then it needs to accurately express $\tau^*(\cdot)$.
+Most existing machine learning approaches to treatment effect estimation seek to provide an algorithm that accomplishes both tasks at once \citep[see, e.g.,][]{powers2018some,shalit2017estimating,wager2017estimation}.
 In contrast, the $R$-learner cleanly separates these two tasks: We eliminate spurious correlations via the structure of the loss function \smash{$\hL_n$}, while we can induce a representation for \smash{$\htau(\cdot)$} by choosing the method by which we optimize \eqref{eq:main}.

 This separation of tasks allows for considerable algorithmic flexibility: Optimizing \eqref{eq:main} is an empirical minimization problem, and so can be efficiently solved via off-the-shelf software such as \texttt{glmnet} for high-dimensional regression \citep*{friedman2010regularization}, \texttt{XGboost} for boosting \citep{chen2016xgboost}, or \texttt{TensorFlow} for deep learning \citep{tensorflow}.
-Furthermore, we can tune any of these methods by cross validating on the loss \smash{$\hL_n$}, which avoids the use of more sophisticated model-assisted cross-validation procedures as developed in \citet{athey2015machine} or \citet{powers2017some}.
-Relatedly, the fact that the machine learning method used to optimize \eqref{eq:main} only needs to find a generalizable minimizer of \smash{$\hL_n$} (rather than also control for spurious correlations) means that we can confidently use black-box methods without auditing their internal state to check that they properly control for confounding (instead, we only need to verify that they in fact find good minimizers of \smash{$\hL_n$} on held-out data).
+Furthermore, we can tune any of these methods by cross validating on the loss \smash{$\hL_n$}, which avoids the use of more sophisticated model-assisted cross-validation procedures as developed in \citet{athey2015machine} or \citet{powers2018some}.
+Relatedly, the machine learning method used to optimize \eqref{eq:main} only needs to find a generalizable minimizer of \smash{$\hL_n$} rather than to also control for spurious correlations, and thus we can confidently use black-box methods without auditing their internal state to check that they properly control for confounding.
+Instead, we only need to verify that they in fact find good minimizers of \smash{$\hL_n$} on holdout data.

-\subsection{Related Work}
+\section{Related Work}